isomerpages/ogp-scamshield-suite/pages/I've been scammed.md

 </div>
 <p></p>
 <p>For e-commerce related scams, in addition to making a police report, do
 also report the incident to the platform administrators.
-This is to allow the platform to take down the fraudulent seller’s account as soon as possible.
+This allows the platform to take down the fraudulent seller’s account as soon as possible.
 Provide as much information as you can in the police report such as scammers’ WhatsApp numbers and account details, information and screenshots of the fraudulent posts (e.g., Instagram/Facebook/TikTok advertisements or listings